lukso-network/LIPs/LSPs/LSP-28-TheGrid.md

 - **title**: The name of the grid, for the interface to display.
 - **gridColumns**: The number of columns the grid should have, we recommend the numbers from `2`-`4`.
 - **grid**: The content of the grid.
 Each item is a box in the grid with sizes and content properties.
+- **visibility**: The visibility type of the grid.
+Can be:

+  - `public` - visible to everyone
+  - `private` - visible to connected user

+  > Note that on-chain data can by viewed by everyone so `visibility` value is just for UI purposes.

 ##### Grid element properties